stackus/sessions/README.md

 This will write the session data to the `Store` and set the session cookie in the response even if the session data has not changed.

+#### New or Changed Sessions Only
+If the session nor its options have changed from the values seen when it was loaded, then the session will not be passed into the store to be saved.

 ### Deleting a Session
 ```go
 err = session.Delete(w, r) // cookie will be set to expire immediately